707 - EXCERCISES WITH DUMBELLS

 10. During the playing season your purpose is to maintain strength, not to build

 muscle tissue.
-Maintain the same program but lower the
+Maintain the same program but lower the weight level and

 repetitions.